Hunan First Normal University

 Hunan First Normal University (湖南第一师范学院), founded in 1903, is a university located in Yuelu District, Changsha, Hunan Province, China.

 Hunan First Normal University covers a total area of 1346 mu, with more than 420,000 square meters of floor space.
 The university is divided into 10 colleges.

-As of 2021, the Best Chinese Universities Ranking, also known as the "Shanghai Ranking", placed Hunan First Normal University at 394th in China.
+As of 2023, the Best Chinese Universities Ranking, also known as the "Shanghai Ranking", placed Hunan First Normal University at 14th in Hunan province and 344th in China.

 Leaders

-The President (校長) is the highest academic official of Hunan First Normal University.
-The President is the chief executive, appointed by the Ministry of Education of the People's Republic of China (MOE).
+The president (校長) is the highest academic official of Hunan First Normal University.
+The president is the chief executive, appointed by the Ministry of Education of the People's Republic of China (MOE).

-After the founding of People's Republic of China, the responsibilities were separated into two posts, the President and Communist Party Secretary.
+After the founding of People's Republic of China, the responsibilities were separated into two posts, the president and Communist Party secretary.

-The President position is currently held by Xiao Xiangyu, who formerly served as President of Jishou University from August 2011 until December 2013.
+The president position is currently held by Xiao Xiangyu, who formerly served as the president of Jishou University from August 2011 until December 2013.